twmr/gerrit.el/README.md

 * Add a new interactive `gerrit-query` function, which display the results of a user defined gerrit query.
 * Display clickable links in the gerrit-dashboard.
+* Add support for sorting the columns in the dashboard buffers: To sort by column either click on the column that you want to sort or use `tabulated-list-sort` (<kbd>S</kbd>).
+[Requested by Gerald]

 March 2022: